Magnetically Programmable Surface Acoustic Wave Filters: Device Concept and Predictive Modeling: Methods

 \subsection{Uni-Directional Model: Derivation}

 The principal assumptions of the model are:

 \begin{itemize} \item The SAW only loses energy through a reduction in its amplitude $A$.
-Its velocity and mode are assumed to be constant and have to be known from simulations or analytical solutions.
-The simulation geometry then has to be chosen to be an integer multiple of the wavelength of that mode in the direction of travel. \item Measurements are only taken, once the system is in a state of constant energy flow between the mechanical and magnetic systems ($\diff{\ssub{R}{T}}{t} = 0$).
+While it is known that the SAW velocity can change due to the magneto-phononic interaction, the relative change is typically limited to $<\!1\%$ \cite{Thevenard2014, Rovillain2022, Vythelingum2025}.
+As we want to calculate the magnetic transmission losses $\dSij$, where relative changes can reach $\approx\!100\%$, we neglect these small changes in $c$.
+In systems where a significant change of $c$ is expected, this would need to be incorporated in the model. \item Similarly, magneto-rotational coupling \cite{Xu2020, Rovillain2022, Vythelingum2025} is also not incorporated into our model, as its contributions are small when the saturation magnetostriction $\lambda_s$ is large (see Supplementary Information for details). \item Measurements are only taken, once the system is in a state of constant energy flow between the mechanical and magnetic systems ($\diff{\ssub{R}{T}}{t} = 0$).
 This can only occur for a sustained SAW signal of at least a couple periods (see Fig. \ref{fig:ExampleSim}). \end{itemize}

 We start by examining the total change in energy of the magnetic system $\Ediff{M}$:

 Here, $\ssub{U}{M}$ denotes the magnetic energy density and $\ssub{R}{L}$ are the dissipative losses due to Gilbert damping with the well known result \cite{Abert2019MicroMagReview}